This article is all about data.

 - Next story – The number of taps to the next account’s story

-In the preview of the story insights, you will also see a section with Interactions, that might include the following data points: Website clicks or Profile visits.
+In the preview of the story insights, you will also see a section with Interactions, that might include the following data points: Replies, Website clicks and Profile visits.

 It is good to know that Instagram shows this data since the moment you’ve converted your personal to a business account.
 So for any previous stories, you will not able to view their insights.